Week 7 of the Counting of the Omer - A Reflective Study

 Day 7 – Hashem creates rest

 The 7 Days of Creation were works of the Spirit to create a framework for man to live within.
 This framework created boundaries for our flesh to live in perfect harmony with our Creator.
-Many people look at the Torah and they feel a deep resistance to the boundaries written within each mitzvah and when they hear the word boundaries or commandments, they immediately associate it with the “burdensome law” that they have been set free from.
-When I was younger, I too had been taught that the Sabbath was a terrible thing for us to keep and that it was a marker of those who were under the heaviness of the old covenant, that those who kept this dreary day would somehow one day be set free of the burden of this day and be free to carry on with their work!
+Many people look at the Torah and they feel a deep resistance to the boundaries written within each mitzvah (instruction) and when they hear the word boundaries or commandments, they immediately associate it with the “burdensome law” that many teachings say we have been set free from.
+When I was younger, I too had been taught that the Sabbath was a terrible thing for us to keep and that it was a marker of those who were under the heaviness of the 'old covenant', that those who kept this dreary day would somehow one day be set free of the burden of this day and be free to carry on with their work!

 Can you see the huge irony in that thinking?